 Being able to read is a hugely important skill and here at Staplecross, we believe the key to enabling children to learn is a rich, cross-curricular approach with a high focus on reading for pleasure, combined with the consistent teaching of progressively more advanced skills.
 The children in our school are enthusiastic readers and are given many opportunities to engage with and discuss a variety of enjoyable and high quality texts in English lessons and in other areas of our Creative Curriculum; our children not only learn to read, they read to learn!

 At Staplecross we believe that children deserve a rich curriculum which encourages extensive reading of whole books and other kinds of texts.
 We believe that active encouragement of reading for pleasure is a core part of every child’s educational entitlement, because we know that extensive reading and exposure to a wide range of texts make a huge contribution to students’ educational achievements.
-In Reception and Key Stage 1 all children will take home a school reading book along with a reading record book.
-This forms an important dialogue and parents are encouraged to be involved in their child's literacy every day through a requirement to read with their child at home.
-We have a wide range of colour banded books from a range of schemes including Oxford Reading Tree, Rigby Star and Collins Big Cat.

 Reading aloud is a key part of the Power of Reading.
 This strategy enables all children to access quality texts.
 It also enables the teacher to model expressive and fluent reading to the children.
 Children then echo what they have heard read aloud in their own writing.

-We encourage home reading with rewards for children who are reading consistently at home (4 reads per week which an adult will record in the reading planner).
+We encourage home reading with rewards for children who are reading consistently at home (5 reads per week which an adult will record in the reading planner).
 Reading encourages a wider vocabulary, as children are exposed to words they haven’t heard before, as well as feeding their imagination and creating interest and enthusiasm.

 Comprehension is also key.
 Children need to be able to understand what they are reading and how characters and a storyline is developing, rather than just being able to decode the words.
 You can help by asking questions about the book your child is reading, such as how a character feels about a situation or what is going to happen next.

 English teaching at Staplecross aims to provide our children with firm foundations in reading, writing and speaking and listening.
 Secure skills in these areas will ensure that the children can confidently negotiate everyday life.
 Furthermore, we hope to develop a love of language and literature that will remain with them throughout their lives.
 Teaching of writing aims to focus on core grammar and punctuation skills whilst ensuring pupils develop their own style and flair as writers.
 We provide a variety of writing purposes, including writing opportunities across the curriculum.

 Each year group is introduced to a wide range of genres and texts from narratives to newspaper reports, from play-scripts to instructions.
 Every unit that is taught is carefully planned to tie into each year group’s learning journey.
 Within each unit, texts are analysed by drawing out key features and then a range of practical and skill-based activities are delivered to immerse the children in the genre.
 We use a variety of stimuli for our ‘Wows’: educational visits, creative workshops and different starting points including pictures, photographs and artefacts.
 In addition, our children experience drama, role play and hot seating to stimulate the writing process.
 As a result, this provides a solid foundation on which to base their own extended writing.